joshbuckner/audio-well/README.md

 * Play an audio file.
 * Create time stamped notes.
-* Click a note to play audio file at its' time stamp.
+* Click a note to play the audio file at its' time stamp.

 <h2>Use Cases</h2>